squid-cache/squid-cache.github.io/Features/CodeTestBed.rst

  * CPP Unit-Tests.
 (Already provided ad-hoc by cppunit tools, more to be added)

  * Squid-wide dependency test tool.
-To effectively unit-test the code dependency tree.
-(Problems detected by this tool are being worked out of 3.1 in the cleanup branch.)
+To effectively unit-test the code dependency tree. ('''Done''')

  * valgrind memory management testing.
 (Integrated for use, but not used regularly by all developers yet.
 This may be included in the Patching Guidelines.)